valiot/pygqlc/README.md

 This is an open source project, please feel free to fork it and PR to contribute with the community!
 Repo for the project: https://github.com/valiot/pygqlc

+### Features

+- Fast and efficient GraphQL client with over 50% performance improvement in v3.5.0
+- Support for queries, mutations, and subscriptions
+- Async capabilities for modern Python applications
+- Connection pooling for better performance
+- IPv4/IPv6 network flexibility
+- Intelligent error handling and reporting
+- Easy-to-use API with minimal boilerplate

 ### Installation

 Requirements: